Harnessing Test-time Adaptation for NLU tasks Involving Dialects of English: Conclusion

 \section{Conclusion}

 Due to the \textbf{dialectal gap} which exhibits in previous literature, we formally propose a mathematical definition of the concept, apply SHOT~\cite{shot} to dialectal NLP, and do a comparative study of SHOT against finetuning under different dialectal settings.
-Our findings indicate that: (1) There is a strong positive relationship between the dialectal gap and $\Delta$.
-This means that as the dialectal gap increases, the more TTA will be beneficial in reducing said gap.
-(2) SHOT always improves the performance of models trained on SAE data.
-Furthermore, SHOT commonly out-performances model trained on dialectal data.
-(3) When training on a dialect $A$, its performance is best when evaluating on dialect $A$.
-However, when training on dialect $A$, $B_1$, $B_2$, etc., and evaluating on dialect $A$, oftentimes, training on a dialect $B_i$ yields higher performance than training on dialect $A$.
+Our findings indicate that: \begin{enumerate} \item When the model is fine-tuned on SAE as a source dialect, SHOT always improves the performance of models when adapting to the target dialect, even compared to models fine-tuned on the target dialect. \item When the model is fine-tuned on a non-SAE source dialect $A$, it tends to have the highest performance when evaluating on the same target dialect $A$. \item Dialectal gap has a strong positive relationship with $\text{TTDA}_{\text{gain}}$.
+This means that as the dialectal gap increases, the more TTDA is beneficial in reducing said gap. \end{enumerate}